 A sprint retrospective provides an opportunity for the team to look back and inspect itself to decide improvements for the next sprint.
 Therefore retrospective should be designed as a platform for team members to share their feedback without being prejudiced.
 They should discuss honestly on what can be improved, which actions can be taken and which items can be documented.

 Retrospectives are useful for any type of teams within a project.
 However, sprint retrospectives should be optimized or a Scrum team (or Kanban team).
 It is a good idea to run a sprint retrospective when a sprint ends.
 Because at the end of a sprint, team members have fresh ideas in their minds.
 They will talk about actionable items and continuous improvement and how to make positive changes.

-What are the Benefits of Running a Sprint Retrospective?
+What are the Benefits of Running a Sprint Retrospective Meeting?

 If you are a Scrum team member, the sprint retrospective is already a part of your business.
 You spend hours to participate in the sprint retrospectives.
-Below are a few benefits of retrospectives.
+Below are a few benefits of sprint retrospective meeting.

 - It is a safe platform for team members to share their ideas and feedback.

 - It helps the team to document opportunities and key issues.

 - It helps to create a list of actions for the next steps and define who is responsible for what.